 “It was,” Sherlock replied.
 “John, did you take note of the ring on his right hand?”

 “Hmm.
 There was a photograph on the wall in which he was wearing the same ring.”

 Sam shook his head.
 “If Collins was the killer, he could have slipped it on the victim.”

 “Bodies bloat when they’re heated during decomposition, you know that, Sherlock,” John said reasonably.

 “Yes, this is my point.
 It was too tight for the rate of decomposition.
 There’s no way the killer could have squeezed that ring on that finger, especially if the victim was putting up a fight.”

 “Forensics are on their way,” Gene said, interrupting.
 “You know, I do believe I’m never eating crispy fried duck again.”

 Sam ignored him.
 “Any other evidence?” he asked Sherlock, which John thought was probably a mistake.
-No, on second thoughts, John was positive, it was
+No, on second thoughts, John was positive, it was a mistake.